Spine and MRI education

 Dr. Ifije Ohiorhenuan, board-certified spine neurosurgeon

-Written by a board-certified spine neurosurgeon.
+Written by a spine neurosurgeon

 SpineClarity is designed to help patients understand the language of spine MRI reports before or after a clinical visit.
 It does not replace evaluation by a physician.